By Nika Bosnic for Summersalt Yoga

 First things first: I think it was Rachel Wolchin who once said that “if we were meant to stay in one place, we would have roots”.

 I’ve always loved travelling, especially the absolute freedom it gives you to do what you want and when you want.
 I believe that the happiest moments of my life are all somehow related to my travels and one of my earliest childhood memories is our family journey to Greece.
 So travelling has become an intrinsic part of my lifestyle or even existence if that is what you wish to call it, and it is no surprise that at some point solo travelling crossed my mind.
 Don’t get me wrong, there is absolutely nothing wrong with travelling with your best friends, your better half, siblings or family.
 I’ve tried all variations so far and cannot say (and will not say) which one is the best.
 Despite my urge to discover the world, it was only in my late twenties that I felt “ready” to go for the “solo” option.
 I remember when I first shared this idea with my family and friends and their reactions were, well…let’s just say I wasn’t mad about them 🙂

 “Young and a blond woman travelling alone – are you crazy!”

 “You sure you wanna do this?”

 “Why, won’t you get bored?”

-Sure, I was scared as I was traveling outside the EU for the first time totally alone.
+Sure, I was scared as I was travelling outside the EU for the first time totally alone.
 I would lie to say I didn’t have any doubts as to how will I manage to do everything on my own as disoriented as I am.
 Questions like “how will I know where to go”, “what if I get ill all of a sudden” and “where am I going to meet new people” crossed my mind at least a hundred times a day before my solo journey actually started.

 On the other hand, I knew myself a bit too well to give up when I hit the first obstacle.
 It’s probably got to do with my stubborn nature which finally came in handy.